Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 The sweet dishes include meethey chawal, pinni, phirni, jalebis.
 The most famous lassi is prepared as the special drink.

-Regional Variations of Baisakhi
+Regional Variations Of Baisakhi

 Along with Baisakhi, India also witnesses many other versions of this festival being celebrated in the other parts of the country.

-Bihu, also known as Bohag Bihu, is one of the key festivals in Assam which is also celebrated in several parts of Manipur and Bengal.
+Bihu , also known as Bohag Bihu, is one of the key festivals in Assam which is also celebrated in several parts of Manipur and Bengal.
 This harvest festival celebrates the changing of seasons marked by the unique Bihu dance and elaborate dinners shared with families.
 Rice, coconut, jaggery, sesame, and milk are the main ingredients that are used to prepare the Bihu delicacies.

-Vishu, widely celebrated in Kerala, marks the new year.
+Vishu , widely celebrated in Kerala, marks the new year.
 The festival is also celebrated in parts of Karnataka, Tamil Nadu, and Pondicherry.
 The day begins with the worshipping of Vishukkani - which has the idols of Lord Krishna along with a platter of fresh flowers, fruits and vegetables.
 The day is marked by a special afternoon meal ‘Sadhya’ that features an assortment of vegetables, rice and sweets.

 Puthandu is being celebrated on April 14 in Tamil Nadu, and Tamil-dominated countries Sri Lanka and Mauritius.
 According to the Tamil Calendar Varusha Pirappu, Puthandu marks the first day of the first month (Chithirai).
 The night before the auspicious day, a tray full of fruit, betel leaves, gold ornaments, silver jewellery, money/cash/coins and flowers are put together in the prayer room for the Lord Vishnu to view as the first thing.

-Poila Boishakh Poila Boishakh is celebrated on April 15 in West Bengal, and parts of Tripura.
+Poila Boishakh is celebrated on April 15 in West Bengal, and parts of Tripura.
 According to the Bengali calendar, it is the first day of the first month (Baishakh), and people thank the divine forces for the harvest of the previous year and that to follow.
 People decorate their houses with rangoli in their courtyards made with a paste of rice and water (alpona).
 Families celebrate the new year with Bengali folk songs and dances in traditional attire.

-In the Mithila region of Bihar and Nepal, Baisakhi is celebrated as Jur Sital.
+In the Mithila region of Bihar and Nepal, Baisakhi is celebrated as Jur Sital .
 It is traditional to use lotus leaves to serve sattu (roasted red gram flour) and raw mango to the family members.

 The festival is highly significant for Hindus as well as Swami Dayanand Saraswati founded the Arya Samaj on this day in 1875.